 Your GCSE profile is a significant factor in determining which degree course and indeed which university you may be offered a place at in future years.
-Achieving a high standard across your GCSE subject range will help you progress to A level and further your goal of gaining a competitive university place.
+Achieving a high standard across your GCSE subject range will help you progress to A level and further your goal of gaining a competitive university place, a Higher Apprenticeship or a Post A level Apprenticeship on a company school leaver programme.

-Some universities operate a scoring system in regard to GCSE subject grades.
-Medicine degree courses may demand as many as 8A grades and 1A grade from your top nine GCSE subject grades.
+Some universities operate a scoring system regarding GCSE subject grades.
+Medicine degree courses may demand as many as 8 A grades and 1A grade from your top nine GCSE subject grades.
 Some Dentistry schools across the UK seek applicants with a GCSE entry profile containing a minimum of 4-5 A grades.
-In addition, it can be common to find that a Pharmacy degree course requires a GCSE profile containing 5-7 A grades and a competitive Accountancy, Business Management or Law degree course may require 3 - 4 A grades.
+In addition, it can be common to find that a Pharmacy degree course requires a GCSE profile containing 5-7 A grades and a competitive Accounting, Business Management or Law degree course may require 3 - 4 A grades.

-It is important to choose subjects wisely and vital that you set out on a two year GCSE course with a determination to work consistently hard to reach your full potential.
+It is important to choose subjects wisely and vital that you set out on a two-year GCSE course with the determination to work consistently hard to reach your full potential.